kleinweby/TheOS/BuildSupport/README.md

 Build the toolchain
 -------------------

+TOOLCHAIN_ROOT must point to the fullpath of BuildSupport/toolchain

+I use bintuils 2.22 and gdb 7.5 on osx 10.8

 Download the last release of binutils and compile it

  $ ./configure --prefix="$TOOLCHAIN_ROOT" --target=i386-unkown-elf --program-prefix=i386-theos-elf-
  $ make
  $ make install

-TOOLCHAIN_ROOT must point to the fullpath of BuildSupport/toolchain
+Download the las release of gdb and compile it

+ $ ./configure --prefix="$TOOLCHAIN_ROOT" --target=i386-unkown-elf --program-prefix=i386-theos-elf-
+ $ make
+ $ make install